Heal Nourish Grow Podcast

 September 05, 2024

 Dr. Emily Spichal, a functional podiatrist and human movement specialist, discusses the importance of foot health and the role of functional medicine and movement in podiatry.
-She shares her journey into this field and the development of her sensory-based product line, Noboso.
+She shares her journey into this field and the development of her sensory-based product line, Naboso.

 Dr. Emily emphasizes the need for a holistic approach to foot health and the impact of footwear on foot function.
 She also explores the connection between foot posture, movement patterns, and overall body alignment, as well as the importance of foot health and its impact on overall posture and movement.